pmndrs/gltfjsx/readme.md

 ### Why?
 Because the GLTF workflow on the web is deeply flawed ...

-- They're dumped wholesale into the scene which prevents re-use, in threejs objects can only be mounted once
+- They're thrown wholesale into the scene which prevents re-use, in threejs objects can only be mounted once
 - Contents can only be found out by traversal which is cumbersome and slow
 - Changes to queried nodes are made by mutation, which alters the source data and, again, prevents re-use
 - Re-structuring content, making nodes conditional or adding/removing them is cumbersome